L. Mendel Rivers

-Lucius Mendel Rivers (September 28, 1905 – December 28, 1970) was a Democratic U.S. Representative from South Carolina, representing the Charleston-based 1st congressional district for nearly 30 years.
-He was chairman of the House Armed Services Committee as the U.S. escalated its involvement in the Vietnam War.
+Lucius Mendel Rivers (September 28, 1905 – December 28, 1970) was a Democratic U.S. representative from South Carolina, representing the Charleston-based 1st congressional district for nearly 30 years.
+As chair of the House Armed Services Committee, Rivers developed a reputation for his unwavering support of American involvement in the Vietnam War.
+His reputation suffered as the American public at large turned against further escalation in the Vietnam War.
+In 1968, Rivers condemned American servicemen who attempted to stop the My Lai massacre, labeling them as "traitors".
+Rivers served in the House until his death in 1970.

 Early life and education

 Mendel Rivers was born in Gumville, South Carolina, to Lucius Hampton Rivers and Henrietta Marion McCay.
 The family moved to a farm in St. Stephen in 1907 and lived comfortably until 1915.
 That year the father Lucius died from pneumonia.
 Mendel's older brother Earle was put in charge of running the farm, but was not interested in agriculture.
 At the same time, agriculture suffered financial pressures and the family's assets declined.
 Eventually, they moved to North Charleston, where they opened a boarding house on O'Hear Avenue.

 Rivers attended local public schools.
 He took six years to graduate from Charleston High School in 1926.
 He attended the College of Charleston for three years and the University of South Carolina School of Law for two years, graduating from neither.
 The law school dean at the University of South Carolina advised Rivers to take up another profession because, although he knew the assignments, he suffered from stage fright.
 Rivers was determined to become a lawyer so he returned to College of Charleston, took classes to prepare himself for the bar examination.